Archi470/SortInMotion/README.md

 **Key Features:**

 *Speed Control:*  Adjust the speed of the animations for a better understanding of the sorting process.
+*Customizable Input:* You can generate random arrays of different sizes to see how each algorithm performs on various datasets.
 *Responsive Design:*  The visualizer adapts to different screen sizes, ensuring smooth interaction on various devices.
 *Color Indicators:*
 Yellow/Orange: Highlight the current and comparing elements.